These transfers could either occur internally, through insider threats, or externally, through remote Command and Control servers.

 Keep in mind that some advanced Malware and Ransomware strains, like SUNBURST, randomize delays between C&C communications.

-The key to data exfiltration prevention is to implement security solutions that address all of the common vectors for a data exfiltration attack ANCHOR LINK TO BELOW
+The key to data exfiltration prevention is to implement security solutions that address all of the common vectors ina data exfiltration attack.

 This can be achieved with the following list of controls.